 Why therapists love AYM too!

 Ayurvedic Yoga Massage is a wonderful experience for the therapist too.
 Initially we use a sequence to warm up the body, which allows the session to become a moving meditation.
 Even new practitioners can experience this, by working to a set sequence that they plan at the beginning of a session.
-It is also a wonderful technique for other therapists to learn as a compliment to their style, and for yoga teachers to offer at the end of a yoga class.
+It is also a wonderful technique for other therapists to learn as a compliment to their style, and for yoga teachers to offer at the end of a yoga private.